Dan1aR/geometry_ir/main.md

   3. **Solve**: minimize all residual groups using LSQ (`method="trf"`); reseed if necessary; score candidates by success then residual magnitude.
 * **Safety**: min-separation guards, edge floors, area floors, non-parallel margins for trapezoids, orientation gauges (prefer declared bases; otherwise unit-span).
 * **Plan guards**: if any `guard()` fails at the initial seed (e.g., near-parallel lines in a derived intersection), the compiler emits a **plan degradation warning** and **promotes** the affected point(s) to `ambiguous_points` (variables), then recompiles **once**.
 Variable dimensionality is fixed thereafter.
+* **Seeding guards**: the initial guess must respect primary gauge anchors (see §7) and avoid placing any polygon below its edge/area floors.

 ---